varletjs/varlet/packages/varlet-ui/src/list/docs/en-US.md

 ### Basic Use

-The `load` event is emitted when a scroll container is detected scrolling to the bottom，and will be set `loading` to `true`， you need to manually set `loading` to `false` at the end of loading，that's the end of the load.
+The `load` event is emitted when a scroll container is detected scrolling to the bottom，and will be set `loading` to `true`, you need to manually set `loading` to `false` at the end of loading, that's the end of the load.

 ```html
 <var-list